RayMarquina/dbt_project/README.md

 `dbt deps` to pull most recent version of dependencies

+`dbt test` to check this validity of your SQL model files (this runs against the DB)

 `dbt compile` to generate runnable SQL from model files

 `dbt run` to run model files on the current `run-target` database